MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-outbound-subscription.md

 Emails sent with subscription center compliance profiles enforce consent in real-time journeys by checking contact point consent records and applying the configured enforcement model.
 The communication purposes and their configured **enforcement model** impact if an email is sent to a contact's email address.
 The tracking purpose's **enforcement model** controls if tracking links and pixels are included in emails sent from real-time marketing.
 The contact point consent checks are done in addition to checking the fields on the contact.
 To learn more about purposes, contact point consent, and enforcement models, visit [Manage user compliance settings in Customer Insights - Journeys](real-time-marketing-compliance-settings.md)

-For most customers, the default purpose **enforcement model** settings lead to real-time journey consent enforcement to being identical to the enforcement of the outbound journey.
+For most users, the default purpose **enforcement model** settings lead to real-time journey consent enforcement being identical to the enforcement of the outbound journey.
 However, if you need to make changes, you can do so by editing the purposes in the compliance profile settings.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of updating the consent purposes of a subscription center.](media/outbound-subscription-compliance-purposes.png "Screenshot of updating the consent purposes of a subscription center.")